Vontaze Burfict: 2017 season

 On August 28, 2017, Burfict was suspended for the first five games of the 2017 regular season due to a blindside block he made on Chiefs fullback Anthony Sherman during the second preseason game.
-On August 30, 2017, Burfict appealed the suspension, and the league ultimately reduced the suspension to three games.
+Burfict appealed the suspension on August 30, 2017, and the league ultimately reduced the suspension to three games.
 On September 7, 2017, the Bengals signed Burfict to a three-year, $32.53 million contract extension that included $11.23 million guaranteed and a signing bonus of $3.30 million.
 The contract would make Burfict one the highest paid linebackers in the NFL.

 In Week 5, he collected a season-high 13 combined tackles (ten solo), deflected a pass, and made a sack during a 20–16 win against the Buffalo Bills.
 On October 22, 2017, Burfict's on the field conduct once again gained attention after he kicked Steelers fullback Roosevelt Nix in the face mask during the Bengals' 14–29 loss at the Pittsburgh Steelers in Week 7.
 On October 27, 2017, Burfict was fined $12,154 for kicking Nix.
 During Week 10 against the Tennessee Titans, Burfict was ejected for the first time in his NFL career after he committed two personal foul penalties.
 The first penalty was a late hit on DeMarco Murray, and the other one was unsportsmanlike conduct for making contact with an official.
 Burfict left the field by imitating a celebration taunt of quarterback Johnny Manziel.
 On December 4, 2017, Burfict made six combined tackles during the Bengals' 20–23 loss against the Pittsburgh Steelers in Week 13 before being carted off the field during the fourth quarter.
 Burfict left the game with a concussion following a blindside block by rookie receiver JuJu Smith-Schuster on Monday Night Football.
 Smith-Schuster was penalized for unnecessary roughness and taunted Burfict by standing over him after delivering the hit.
 Burfict remained in concussion protocol and was sidelined for the next two games (Weeks 14–15).
 He was also inactive for the Bengals' Week 17 victory at the Baltimore Ravens due to a shoulder injury.
 He finished the 2017 NFL season with 69 combined tackles (48 solo), two pass deflections, 1.5 sacks, and one forced fumble in ten games and ten starts.